balder-dev/balder/doc/source/basics/execution_mechanism.rst

 ==============

 Balder also supports the concept of fixtures.
-Fixtures are functions (or methods) that will be executed to prepare or for follow-up devices or other things before or after a testcase or a scenario/setup will be executed.
+Fixtures are functions (or methods) that will be executed to prepare or clean-up devices or other things before or after a testcase or a scenario/setup will be executed.

-Fixtures can be divided into two areas.
+Fixtures have two main properties that determine the behaviour and validity of a fixture.
 First they have a **definition-scope**, that describes where the fixture is defined.
 In addition to that, they have a **execution-level**, that defines at which point the fixture should be executed.

 The execution-level
 -------------------